carl-schelin/playbooks/readme.md

 ### Playbook Notes ###

+kubernetes - see the Kubernetes directory for notes

 satellite - Upgrades satellite repos for 6.5

 snmpd - Installs a common snmpd.conf file to /etc/snmp

+yumupgrade - Basically runs a 'yum upgrade -y'